Skip to content

 2.4 PVID and Native VLAN

 The previous section explained that access ports assign incoming untagged frames to a VLAN.
-The specific setting that controls this assignment is the PVID.
-Getting it wrong is the most common VLAN misconfiguration in industrial networks — and the hardest to diagnose because the link stays up and no error counters increment.
+The specific setting controlling the assignment is the PVID.
+An incorrect PVID is the most common VLAN misconfiguration in industrial networks — and the hardest to diagnose because the link stays up and no counters increment.

-The PVID (Port VLAN ID) determines which VLAN an untagged incoming frame is assigned to.
-A PVID mismatch is one of the most common and hardest-to-diagnose VLAN problems in industrial networks.
+The PVID (Port VLAN ID) determines which VLAN receives an untagged incoming frame.
+A PVID mismatch is 1 of the most common and hardest-to-diagnose VLAN issues in industrial networks.

-The reason it is hard to diagnose: the link is up, frames are being sent, and no error counters increment.
+The reason the mismatch is hard to diagnose: the link is up, frames are being sent, and no counters increment.
 The only symptom is that connectivity does not work.
-The frames arrive at the switch, get assigned to the wrong VLAN, and are forwarded to devices in that wrong VLAN.
-The intended recipient never sees them.
-To understand why, you need to see exactly what the switch does with an untagged frame.
+The frames arrive at the switch, receive the incorrect VLAN assignment, and are forwarded to devices in the incorrect VLAN.
+The intended recipient never sees the frames.
+To understand why, examine what the switch does with an untagged frame.

-When an untagged frame arrives on a port, the switch stamps it with the PVID as its VLAN membership.
+When an untagged frame arrives on a port, the switch stamps the frame with the PVID as the VLAN membership.

 On access ports, the PVID is the only VLAN the port belongs to.
 On trunk ports, the PVID defines which VLAN receives untagged frames.
-This is the native VLAN.
-When two switches have different PVIDs on the same link, the result is a silent failure.
+This VLAN is the native VLAN.
+When 2 switches have different PVIDs on the same link, the result is a silent connectivity loss.

 The link shows as UP.
-No error counters increment.
+No counters increment.
 The only symptom is that connectivity does not work.
-Check PVID on both ends of every link when diagnosing connectivity problems.
+Check PVID on both ends of every link when diagnosing connectivity issues.
 On trunk ports, the native VLAN mismatch has an additional security implication.

 On a trunk port, the native VLAN is the VLAN whose frames are sent untagged.
-The native VLAN must match on both ends of a trunk.
+The native VLAN setting on both ends of a trunk link needs to match.

-Set the native VLAN to an unused VLAN (for example, VLAN 999) on all trunk ports.
+Set the native VLAN to an unused VLAN (for example, VLAN 999) on trunk ports.
 Never carry production traffic untagged on trunks.
-With the risk understood, the next step is to detect mismatches before they cause problems in production.
+With the vulnerability understood, the next step is to detect mismatches before production startup.

 Navigate to: Switching → VLAN → Port